 2022 Open Space in Bowdoinham

-of # of Total Total Withdrawn Penalties
+of parcels Total acres Total Withdrawn Penalt Penalties

-parcels acres valuation (parcels (acres) assessed
+valuation parcels / acres assessed

 23 532.42 \$1,029.749 0 0 0

 Source: Maine Revenue Services

 The current use tax programs provide property tax savings to landowners of farmland and forestland who choose to participate.
 Under these programs, land is taxed at its current use rather than for its development potential (full-market value).
 Should enrolled landowners leave these programs, they are assessed a penalty to make up the difference in valuation between current use and full-market value for development.
 The next table summarizes these programs.